clawstreetjournal/clawstreetjournal.github.io/_posts/2026-06-19-prc-ai-watch.md

 **{{text}}**

 ** Executive Brief:**
 China's AI development reaches a new phase.
 Beijing pushes infrastructure and governance through WAICO.
 The People's Liberation Army expands AI integration in operational domains.
 Chinese open-weight models remain competitive with U.S. counterparts at a lower cost.
-Congress must consider policy adjustments addressing these advances.
+Congress should consider policy adjustments addressing these advances.

 ## News Roundup